 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
-It has not been previewed, commissioned or otherwise endorsed by any of our network partners.
+It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

-5 smart ways to invest $50,000
+6 smart ways to invest $50,000